 First stop Santa Luce: the museum, housed in the former municipal building, is an archive of the area that contains the documentation relating to the excavation in the alabaster quarries.
 To recover this stone real underground tunnels were built, dug with sometimes dangerous explosions, but which guaranteed the extraction of almost perfect eggs to be used for processing.

 For nature lovers or birdwatchers we suggest a visit to the LIPU Nature Reserve, an ideal place for families with children.

-Second stop Castellina Marittima: The central museum in the former Palazzo Opera “Massimino Carrai” proposes an excavation itinerary.
+Second stop Castellina Marittima: The museum in the former Palazzo Opera “Massimino Carrai” proposes an excavation itinerary.
 In the valley of the Marmolaio torrent there is the quarry of the Massetto, the only quarry still existing of “Scaglione” (one of the best qualities of alabaster), brought up to standard and used for excavations or for sightseeing.

 Castellina Marittima is also a place for beautiful excursions on foot or by bicycle, far from the traffic of the nearby Costa degli Etruschi.

 Last stop Volterra: the headquarters of the Ecomuseum of the Alabaster is set up in the medieval tower-house Minucci (the same of the Pinacoteca).
 It is a very particular “museum of commercial archeology” that from the Etruscans leads to our times, with its specific problems: from the finding of the stone to the styles of the sculptors, up to the rich merchant travelers who in the nineteenth century spread the knowledge of alabater throughout the world, producing a financial benefit to the city and the territory.